ethz-asl/glocal_exploration/README.md

   ```
   roslaunch unreal_airsim parse_config_to_airsim.launch source:=/home/$USER/catkin_ws/src/glocal_exploration/glocal_exploration_ros/config/maze_airsim.yaml
   ```
+  This step needs to be repeated if other AirSim Settings were used.

 ## Run
 * Start the UE4 Editor with Maze Scenario, play in editor (alt+P), shift+f1 to tab out.